bihealth/sodar-server/docs_manual/source/app_samplesheets_edit.rst

 project settings under *Minimum role for column configuration editing*, the default minimum role being project contributor.

-Clicking on the column configuration button opens a modal for setting configuration variables.
+Clicking the column configuration button opens a modal for setting configuration variables.
 The modal content varies based on the column type, but all share a few common elements:

 - Configuration copy/paste elements in the top right corner
 - The *Editable* checkbox for enabling or disabling editing for this column